GGolbik/basics-cpp/example-2/README.md

 # Build Project

-Execute the `build.bat` on Windows or `build.sh` on Linux.
+Execute the `build.bat` script on Windows or `build.sh` script on Linux.

 # Install Project

-Execute the `build.sh` on Linux.
+Execute the `build.sh` script on Linux.
 There is no support for Windows yet.

 # Test Project

-Execute the `test.sh` on Linux.
+Execute the `test.sh` script on Linux.
 There is no support for Windows yet.

 The code coverage output can be found in the build directory `build/coverage.html/index.html`.

+# Build and Install with Docker

+Execute the `docker.sh` script on Linux.
+There is no support for Windows yet.